 The Frye Mountain section of the Georges Highland Path is located in Montville, ME, within the 5,240-acre state-owned Frye Mountain Wildlife Management Area.
 This “lollipop” trail passes through mixed and coniferous forests, parallels a wonderful stretch of Bartlett Stream, the northern-most feeder stream of the Georges River, and crosses Frye’s summit at 1,122 ...
 Read more

-The Hogback Mountain trail in Montville, ME, takes hikers past the gigantic glacial erratic known as “piano rock,” through a young beech forest, and up a 30-foot cliff with tiny cascading waterfalls.
-The payoff at the summit (1,115 feet) is ...
+The Hogback Mountain trail in Montville takes hikers past the gigantic glacial erratic known as “piano rock,” through a young beech forest, and up a 30-foot cliff with tiny cascading waterfalls.
+The payoff at the summit (1,115 feet) is a ...
 Read more

-Canal Path is a 3-mile trail in Searsmont, ME, that traces a section of the historic Georges River Canal dating to the late 1700’s.
-There are interpretive displays along the trail describing the aspects of the canal system that are ...
+Canal Path is a 3-mile trail in Searsmont that traces a section of the historic Georges River Canal dating to the late 1700’s.
+There are interpretive displays along the trail describing the aspects of the canal system that are still visible today.
+The trail also features a self-guided tour of the sustainable forestry practices of ...
 Read more

-The Mount Pleasant Trail in Rockport begins at Mount Pleasant Street.
-You will begin alongside a field full of raspberry bushes.
-Then work your way across the ...
+The Mount Pleasant Trail in Rockport begins at Mt.
+Pleasant Street and is an out and back trail to a series of scenic views.
+You will begin alongside a field full of raspberry bushes then work your way across the mountain through a conifer forest, cross a blueberry field, and enjoy the wonderful views of ...
 Read more

 The Ragged Mountain trail in Camden and Rockport offers some of the steepest and most strenuous hiking in the midcoast region.
 The reward, however, is worth it.
 From the rocky ledges along the ridgeline of Ragged Mountain, hikers are greeted with westerly vistas across the Georges River watershed all the way to Mt.
 Washington, the ...
 Read more

-The Ridge to River Trail in Searsmont connects our Gibson Preserve to the Canal Path via a five-mile footpath with significant stretches along the Georges River and fantastic views of the river valley as ...
+The Ridge to River Trail in Searsmont connects our Gibson Preserve to the Canal Path via a five-mile footpath with significant stretches along the Georges River and fantastic views of the river valley as seen from the top of Appleton Ridge.
+This trail does have some strenuous sections, particularly ...
 Read more

 The Spruce Mountain Trail in Rockport is a short, quick hike up to fantastic views of its neighbor, Ragged Mountain, and Penobscot Bay.
 If you have friends or family in town and you really want to show off the area, this is the place to take them if you don’t have much time to devote ...
 Read more